Pancreatic Islet Transplantation

 How common is islet transplantation?

 The Collaborative Islet Transplantation Registry (CITR) has reported that, between 1999 and 2015, 1,086 people worldwide received islet transplants for type 1 diabetes.1 The CITR collects information on islet transplants performed at research centers in North America, Europe, Australia, and Asia.
 The National Institute of Diabetes and Digestive and Kidney Diseases established and supports the CITR.
-The JDRF, formerly known as the Juvenile Diabetes Research Foundation, also helped establish CITR.
+Breakthrough T1D, formerly known as JDRF or the Juvenile Diabetes Research Foundation, also helped establish CITR.

 Why isn’t islet transplantation used more often to treat type 1 diabetes?

-Islet transplantation is not often used to treat type 1 diabetes for several reasons:
+Islet transplantation is not often used to treat type 1 diabetes because recipients must take immunosuppressants, and donor islets are in short supply.

 Islet transplant recipients must take immunosuppressants